 XLN is committed to pay equality and providing opportunities for everyone to maximise their potential.

-As you would expect from an equalopportunities employer, we are committed to fairness, equality and inclusion.
-We always select and appoint on merit.
-We will continue to take care to attract the greatest number of quality candidates - both male and female - and invest in equality and balance.
+As you would expect from an equalopportunities employer, we are committed We always select and appoint on merit.
+We will continue to take care to attract the greatest number of quality candidates both male and female - and invest in equality and balance.